biosails/pheniqs/docs/2.0/novaseq.md

 >**declaring output read segments** Only the segments coming from the first and the forth file are biological sequences and should be included in the output.
 {: .example}

 To classify the reads by the i5 and i7 indices we need to declare the list of possible barcode sequences and a transform that tells Pheniqs where to find the barcode sequence.
-The [/example/H7LT2DSXX/core.json](core.json) configuration file conveniently declares an array of decoders that where recovered from the [SampleSheet.csv](/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv) file as well as transformation rules from [RunInfo.xml](/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/RunInfo.xml).
+The [core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/core.json) configuration file conveniently declares an array of decoders that where recovered from the [SampleSheet.csv]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv) file as well as transformation rules from [RunInfo.xml]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/RunInfo.xml).
 If you import `core.json` You can reuse those in your configuration file and expand them so you don't need to constantly be editing big configuration files.

 >```json
 {